rollerozxa/voxelmanip-wiki/pages/Main_Page.md

 ![The Voxelmanip Minetest Wiki](/assets/bikeshedding.webp) *What colour would you want the bikeshed to be painted today?*

-**Welcome to The Voxelmanip Minetest Wiki** (or Voxelmanip Wiki for short, non-SEO reasons).
-It is *a* Wiki about Minetest, but isn't *the* Minetest Wiki.
+**Welcome to The Voxelmanip Luanti (formerly Minetest) Wiki** (or Voxelmanip Wiki for short, non-SEO reasons).
+It is *a* Wiki about Luanti, but isn't *the* Luanti Wiki.

-The Voxelmanip Wiki is an unofficial Wiki that mainly focuses on the modding and development aspects of Minetest.
-For information about Minetest Game or playing Minetest as a player, see the [Minetest Wiki](https://wiki.minetest.net).
+The Voxelmanip Wiki is an unofficial Wiki that mainly focuses on the modding and development aspects of Luanti.
+For information about Minetest Game, see the [Minetest Wiki](https://wiki.minetest.net).

+Luanti is currently in the process of changing its name from Minetest to Luanti.
+The Voxelmanip Wiki is following this gradual transition, but you may see both names being used on pages.

 To view the list of pages currently available, see the [Page Index](Special:PageIndex).